Recently, I came across this short article, Your Body Is Not Your Masterpiece.

 Staying healthy will not completely prevent the effects of aging, of course.
 But it can help.
 “Research shows that many of the changes attributed to aging are actually caused in large part by disuse,” reported Harvard Medical School in 2009.

-This year, a study published in the journal Neurology showed physical activity can slow brain aging by up to ten years, while other studies demonstrated the potential of exercise to improve cognitive function and even prevent dementia.
+A study published in the journal Neurology in 2016 showed physical activity can slow brain aging by up to ten years, while other studies demonstrated the potential of exercise to improve cognitive function and even prevent dementia.

 Waking up every day and exercising with the hope you might transform yourself into a different person is a frustrating task.
 I find it much easier, and more inspiring, to think about how my consistent good health habits will benefit me for years to come.
 It’s not about everyday perfection and impossible standards, it’s about living a vibrant, healthy life for as long as possible.